Hesperian Health Guides

 When the mother lies down or sits, put clean cloths or pads under her to catch the fluid.

 If the mother has HIV

-Giving ART medicines to the mother during labor and birth can prevent the baby from becoming infected with HIV.
+Giving ART medicines to the mother throughout pregnancy can prevent the baby from becoming infected with HIV.
 Avoid bleeding by not cutting the birth opening or using tools in the delivery.